 What are the Protected Classes Under the Florida Fair Housing Act and Who Enforces it?

-Protections can exist at both the federal and state level.
+Protections can exist at both the federal and state level to prevent housing discrimination.
 At the federal level, there are 7 protected classes: race, color, religion, nationality, gender, disability, and familial status.
 The Florida FHA is enforced by the Florida Commission on Human Relations (FCHR).

 Are there any Special Protections for People Living with a Disability?